owl head logo

 DURING THE ASCENT AND DESCENT

-For the descent: only take one of our marked and open ski trails, in YELLOW.
+For the descent: only take one of our and open ski trails.

-For the ascent: You are allowed to take the official arrowed ascent paths on the map AND the YELLOW downhill trails on the map.
+For the ascent: You are allowed to take the official ascent paths on the map AND the downhill trails on the map.

-For the descent: Only take one of our trails marked in YELLOW on the map.
+For the descent: Only take one of our trails marked on the map.
 Respect the opening and closing statutes at all times.
 For your safety

 and the safety of our staff, do not go outside these areas.